Vietnam is a wonderful country. More and more people are beginning to discover the magnificent land and culture of Vietnam.

-But Hoi An also has a fabulous old town that is filled with wonderful restaurant and shops.
+But Hoi An also has a fabulous old town that is filled with wonderful restaurants and shops.
 So when you are done with a day at the beach you have a fabulous old town to also see some of Vietnam’s culture.

 To fly to Hoi An you will need to fly Danang.
 Danang is also a great beach but my favorite beach is in Hoi An.
 Hoi An has a lot of great hotels and has a very nice beach

 Tip 20 – For a sleepy kind of beach holiday go to Quy Nhon